kiddy2910/angularjs-bootstrap-tagsinput/README.md

 - **Matcher** Validate the corrected tag before add to tag list
 - Support placeholder of tagsinput
 - Support to customize the template of the tags
+- Allow to add a list of tags from a delimited string
 - Not to add the duplicated tags
 - Press twice **BACKSPACE** to remove the last tag first time, after that only once
 - Support 3 callback events `onchanged`, `onadded` and `onremoved` (>=0.2.0)